 But I have material.
 A year of observations.
 Design artefacts.
 Meeting notes.
 This series of blog posts.
 A case study of a technology project that promised one thing and delivered another.

-The PhD I'll write is not the PhD I was hired to write.
+The PhD I'll write is not the PhD I was employed to write.
 It won't be about implementing federated learning.
 It will be about why federated learning was proposed in a context that couldn't support it, what happened when design work made this visible, and what this reveals about technology projects in public sector contexts.

 This is legitimate research.
 Understanding failure matters.
 Greenhalgh's work on technology implementation finds that "the overarching reason why technology projects in health and social care fail is multiple kinds of complexity occurring across multiple domains" (Greenhalgh, 2018, p.
 4).
 Documenting the gap between technological promise and organisational reality has theoretical and practical value.
-The case study I've lived through could inform future projects.

 What Comes Next